 Pac-Van has been working closely with the Allen County Sheriff’s Department to build tactical training structures for its regional training facility located on 200 acres of land outside the city of Fort Wayne, Indiana.
 These structures will be constructed of shipping containers modified at our Indianapolis office.

-These water tight, wind resistant and secure shipping containers provide the training groups for law enforcement, firefighters, paramedics and military professionals to train in a variety of safe, real life scenarios, including:
+These watertight, wind resistant and secure shipping container structures provide the training groups for law enforcement, firefighters, paramedics and military professionals to train in a variety of safe, real-life scenarios, including:

 - Fire fighting and rescue

 Residential Emergency Training Facility